nsmoooose/dungeons/doc/design.rst

 Once upon a time there was a large mountain (5000 m).
 There was small stair up to the peak of this mountain where a large fortress was placed.
 The fortress had an excellent view of the suroundings.
+Large eagles circled and sometimes catched small children from the fort.

 Ice world
 ---------

 Near the north pole on the glacier was a fortress built from ice only.
 Large dungeons were placed there.
 Life was hard.
 Men lived of the nature by hunting bears and whales.
+The dungeons were carved in ice.